Kamarguera/-Meta---Introduction-to-Android-Mobile-Application-Development-/3 - Introduction to Android Development.md

 ##### Project Files
 Android Project Files belong to one of three main categories: configuration, code and resource.
 Configuration files define the project structure, code files provide the logic and resource files provide essentially everything else.

+### Anatomy of an Android App
+- Activities
+- Services
+- Broadcast Receivers
+- Content Providers

+##### Activities
+- Represents a single screen
+##### Services
+- Update data sources and activities with latest changes
+- Perform Tasks

+##### Broadcast Receivers
+- Respond to messages from other applications or systems in real time
+- Example: notification when phone is low on battery

+##### Content Providers
+- Share data from one or more applications